 Prescribed additions in respect of specific risk are made to general market risk.
-The resultant measure of market risk is multiplied by 12.5, the reciprocal of the theoretical 8 per cent minimum capital ratio, to give market risk-weighted exposure on a basis consistent with credit risk-weighted exposure.
+The resultant measure of market risk is multiplied by 12.5, to give market risk-weighted exposure on a basis consistent with credit risk-weighted exposure.

-Regulatory capital requirements and the capital base (continued)
+3. Regulatory capital requirements and the capital base (continued)